Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 (Read my article, How to Grow and Care for Peace Lilies).

-Water Peace Lilies in Pots with Drainage holes in the Base
+Water Peace Lilies in Pots with Drainage Holes in the Base

-Watering so that excess water trickles out the base of the pot is a good way to ensure that the peace lily has been sufficiently watered.
+As we talked about earlier, watering so that excess water trickles out the base of the pot is a good way to ensure that the peace lily has been sufficiently watered.

 If your peace lily is planted in a pot without drainage holes then excess water pools around the roots and the plant show signs of stress due to overwatering such as drooping and turning yellow.
 Saturated soil can cause root rot and can be difficult to revive the plant.